meldridge/meldridge.github.io/posts/_posts/2019-08-06-How-to-pass-the-OSCP.md

 *Browse the site* but keep an eye on the burp window / source code / cookies etc.

-Things to be on look for:
+Things to look out for:

 - Default credentials for software
 - SQL-injectable GET/POST params